Harmonic Mobile Manipulation: Introduction

 To address these challenges, we introduce an approach that efficiently coordinates navigation and manipulation for complex mobile manipulation tasks.
 Leveraging the effectiveness of training models in procedurally generated simulated environments, as shown by recent studies~\cite{deitke2023phone2proc}, we train our models in the visually diverse environments of ProcTHOR~\cite{deitke2022procthor}.
 Recognizing the limitations of ProcTHOR, which lacks features like door opening or table cleaning, we have expanded the simulation to include these functionalities.
 Our end-to-end model, which relies solely on RGB and arm proprioception, demonstrates an absolute improvement of 17.6\% across four tasks compared to existing baselines and successfully transfers to real-world applications.

 Our primary contributions are:

-\begin{itemize} \item An end-to-end learning approach that jointly optimizes navigation and manipulation, achieving an absolute improvement of 17.6\% in average success rate across tasks compared to previous methods. \item Adding the support for more complex tasks, such as door opening and table cleaning, to ProcTHOR. \item Successful transfer of agents trained in simulation to real-world settings. \item Introducing a new benchmark for complex mobile manipulation tasks, including opening fridges, cleaning tables, and opening doors by pulling and pushing. \end{itemize}
+\begin{itemize} \item An end-to-end learning approach that jointly optimizes navigation and manipulation, achieving an absolute improvement of 17.6\% in average success rate across tasks compared to previous methods. \item Adding the support for more complex tasks, such as door opening and table cleaning, to ProcTHOR. \item Successful transfer of agents trained in simulation to real-world with only RGB visual observation. \item Introducing a new benchmark for complex mobile manipulation tasks, including opening fridges, cleaning tables, and opening doors by pulling and pushing. \end{itemize}